huggingface/transformers/docs/source/model_doc/visual_bert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 VisualBERT is a multi-modal vision and language model.
 It can be used for visual question answering, multiple choice,
 visual reasoning and region-to-phrase correspondence tasks.
-VisulBERT uses a BERT-like transformer to prepare
+VisualBERT uses a BERT-like transformer to prepare
 embeddings for image-text pairs.
 Both the text and visual features are then projected to a latent space with identical
 dimension.